opentaps/open-climate-investing/book/Structuring-Portfolios.md

 This is not as easy as it first sounds.
 The choice of risk sizing could make or break your investment strategy.
 Too little risk, and it won’t give you enough of a performance boost, but too much risk could cause to incur larger losses than expected.
 If you’re managing against guidelines or using leverage, it could actually cause the loss of the client or wipe out of the portfolio.

-With bonds and derivatives, the risk metrics are fundamentally determined - duration, convexity, delta, theta, gamma are all derived from models.
-We tend to see risk as the measured risk fluctuating - changes in volatility.
-This makes it relatively easier to quantify basis risk.

-With stocks, both the risk metrics and the volatilities change.
-The factor loadings drift over time, and the volatilities of the underlying assets change.
-The two need to be taken together and looked at as the raw volatility.

 Finally remember that measurements of volatility are themselves flawed.
 Virtually all the academic research and risk models assume that asset prices are normally distributed, but in fact they are not.
 Large movements — three, four, five standard deviation moves — are rare, but much more common than the million to one occurrences the models assume they are.
 Short term movements are more volatile than longer term movements multiplied by the square root of time, which is what normally distributed volatilities mean.
 Covariances between assets may hold steady in ordinary markets, but when start to hit the proverbial fan, all assets move together — down.
 Even the hedges will move against you.

 Taken together, this means that once in a long time events happen more often and with greater ferocity in the markets than the models predict.
 When you make these kinds of bets against your benchmark, be careful.
 Don’t oversize these long term core bets.